Cowboycommit/JashaBCPC/README.md

         source {INSTALLED_OPENVINO_DIR}/bin/setupvars.sh

--- 3.4 To ensure the correct dependencies are installed (if you aren't sure) please run the below
+-- 3.4 To ensure the correct dependencies are installed (if you aren't sure) please run the below - optional

 	C:/<PATH_to_Environment>/JashaBCPC$ pip install -r requirements.txt